STRINGS & SOL

-Positive Legacy Programming at Strings & Sol 2019
+Positive Legacy Recap from Strings & Sol 2019

 Positive Legacy is a 501(c)(3) not-for-profit organization whose mission is to integrate music and service to benefit people and the environment.
 Working in conjunction with Cloud 9 Adventures, Positive Legacy coordinates service projects for destination events in many different countries.
 Fueled by the power of music, and a passion for sustainability, Positive Legacy strives to transcend cultural boundaries by learning about the needs and aspirations of the communities we visit and serving them with action from musicians and fans!